 Many Treatment Applications

-Because of its versatile and critical abilities, PRP can successfully treat conditions like:
+Because of its versatile and critical abilities, conditions PRP Therapy treats like:

 - Joint injuries, including tennis elbow